Participate > Rules

 - b) Scale of the task: be clear about why your campaign was important and how no-one else has achieved this before.

-- c) Innovation: what was clever?
+- c) Innovation: what was ingenious?
 What was new?

 - d) Use of media channels: which did you use and why?